corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/cordapp-chat.md

 }'
 ```

-If the flow has been successfully started Swagger will show a “START REQEUSTED” response, for example:
+If the flow has been successfully started Swagger will show a “START REQUESTED” response, for example:

   ```java
 {